bipio-server/bipio/README.md

 Bipio is a [graph](http://en.wikipedia.org/wiki/Directed_graph) <a href="http://en.wikipedia.org/wiki/Pipeline_(software)">pipelining</a>
 API talking RESTful JSON, where each node in your graph is responsible for performing a discrete unit of work, such as integrating "cloud" API's or other web based [RPC's](http://en.wikipedia.org/wiki/Remote_procedure_call).
-If you're familiar with Yahoo Pipes, IFTTT or Zapier in consumerland, the concept is a little similar.
+If you're familiar with Yahoo Pipes, IFTTT or Zapier, the concept is a similar.
+Bipio is a server with a small footprint that lets you create and automate an internet of things that matter to you, you can install it alongside your existing open source app or prototype, or even your Rasberry Pi.

-The graph structures (bips) allow you to transform content between adjacent nodes indefinitely.
+The graph structures ([bips](https://bip.io/docs/resource/rest/bip)) allow you to transform content between adjacent nodes.
 Bips can even create other bips.
 They can be reconfigured dynamically without requiring changes to the connecting client, ideal for rapid prototyping, A/B testing, message normalization, digital asset monetization, sharing secret or (n)-use messages, or really any kind of web based interprotocol communication.
+It can handle your email (like this [Chrome Extension](http://goo.gl/ZVIkfr) does), or automate tasks, be a personal message hub etc.

+Bipio is dynamic, flexible, fast, modular, impartial and open source.

-Bips are configured by defining a graph ([hub](https://bip.io/docs/resource/rest/bip#resource_rest_bip_hubs)) across nodes (channels).
-Channels perform a discrete unit of work and emit a predictable result, they can be arranged on a bip's hub in meaningful ways.
+Bips are configured by defining a graph ([hub](https://bip.io/docs/resource/rest/bip#resource_rest_bip_hubs)) across nodes ([channels](https://bip.io/docs/resource/rest/channel)).
+Channels perform a discrete unit of work and emit a predictable result, its a true parallel pipeline where one channels export becomes the next adjacent channels import.

 Channels are largely decoupled from the graph resolution platform in self contained collections called Pods.
 Feel free to roll your own favorite integration by getting started with [Pods and Channels](https://github.com/bipio-server/bipio/wiki/Pods-and-Channels), then jump in and [Install Your First Pod](https://github.com/bipio-server/bipio/wiki/Getting-Started-:--Installing-Pods).

 Bips can be given public facing endpoints over HTTP or SMTP which can trigger content for processing.
 For example, a Bip could collect simple logs, model an integrated workflow, or be a rules based email service pushing one message to all your connected social networks and blogs, amongst others.
-Certain types of channels, called 'emitters' can fire Bips periodically for polling content, synchronizing files, notifying you of important events, automatically generating content or simply scheduling messages.
+Certain types of channels, called 'emitters' can fire Bips periodically for syncing content/files, notifying you of important events, or simply scheduling messages.

 ![concept](https://bip.io/static/img/docs/bip_concept.png)